Avoiding the "Broke College Student" Status

 The other big thing to help you is to budget.
 Budgeting is not a dirty word to be avoided at all costs.
 Budgeting does not require complicated math.
 All it requires is honesty and self-control.
 Start by creating categories such as gas, groceries, eating out, etc. Estimate how many dollars you need per week or month in those categories.
 Last, STICK TO THE PLAN.
 It is hard when your friends eat out multiple times a week.
 But they have their money, and you have yours.
 Save up and do not spend above your means.

 In addition to getting a job and budgeting, here are ten simple things you can do to get and save money in college.

-- Take Care of Your Electronics - Nothings takes away a massive chunk of your savings more than fixing a broken iPhone screen or having to buy a new laptop because you spilled coffee on it.
+- Take Care of Your Electronics.—Nothing takes away a massive chunk of your savings more than fixing a broken iPhone screen or having to buy a new laptop because you spilled coffee on it.

-- Go Off-season Shopping - Looking good for college does not have to be expensive.
-Buy clothes for your winter semester in the summer (and visa versa) for generous markdowns.
+- Go Off-Season Shopping.—Looking good for college does not have to be expensive.
+Buy clothes for your winter semester in the summer (and vice versa) for generous markdowns.

-- Rent or Buy Used Textbooks - It’s hard to save up when a single, brand-new textbook for a class can go up to a hundred dollars or more.
+- Rent or Buy Used Textbooks.—It’s hard to save up when a single brand-new textbook for a class can go up to a hundred dollars or more.
 (Medical textbooks are especially pricey.)
-Use http://www.slugbooks.com to compare prices of books to rent or buy from websites like Amazon, Chegg, and Valorebooks.
+Use SlugBooks to compare prices of books to rent or buy from websites like Amazon, Chegg, and Valorebooks.

 It is possible to be a college student without the "broke" aspect of it.
 What are you strategies to save up?